Forge FC: Stadium

-The club plays its home games at Tim Hortons Field, a 23,218-seat multi-purpose stadium which had primarily been used for Canadian football.
+The club plays its home games at Hamilton Stadium, a 23,218-seat multi-purpose stadium which is also used for Canadian football.
 In the inaugural season, capacity was reduced to only allow spectators in the lower decks and club and suite facilities to provide an intimate setting for supporters.
 More recently, capacity has been reduced further with tickets now available only in the east side lower deck and the club and suite levels except for matches with a high demand.

-The stadium opened in 2014 as the home venue for the Hamilton Tiger-Cats of the Canadian Football League, and was used as a soccer venue during the 2015 Pan American Games.
+The stadium, then named Tim Hortons Field, opened in 2014 as the home venue for the Hamilton Tiger-Cats of the Canadian Football League, and was used as a soccer venue during the 2015 Pan American Games.

 Stadiums during the COVID-19 pandemic

-In response to the effects of the COVID-19 pandemic in Ontario, Forge played several home games during the 2020 and 2021 seasons behind closed doors in other venues.
+In response to the effects of the COVID-19 pandemic in Ontario, Forge played several home or neutral-site games during the 2020 and 2021 seasons behind closed doors in other venues.